achoetwice/Tenorflow_Note/README.md

-## This is the codes for exercise on tensorflow speciliation course
+## This is the codes for exercise on tensorflow specilization course
 Only for memo, not a project